 Each game of Magic Realm plays over the course of 28 in-game days, where each turn is 1 day.
-Each day is broken down into multiple sections and carries with it certain aspects of the game:
+Each day is broken down into multiple phases.

 Sunrise and Birdsong (The Planning Phase)

-The phase of this step is really Birdsong, but Sunrise is the first step of Birdsong.
-It triggers some game effects, usually ending spell effects and the like.
+Sunrise is the first step of the Birdsong phase.
+Some game effects occur at Sunrise, usually ending spell effects and the like.

 Daylight (The Action Phase)